 MongoDB's "short interest ratio" (SIR)

-A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against MongoDB.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against MongoDB.

 Find out more about how you can short MongoDB stock.